-13 the LOS capacity analysis and the intersection vehicle projected delay under the action alternative warranted for those cells that fail the 5 second vehicle delay test if the intersection or intersection
+13 the LOS capacity analysis and the intersection vehicle projected delay under the action alternative

-14 compared to the no-action alternative results for the weekday AM, weekday PM, and Saturday peak
+14 compared to the no-action alternative results for the weekday AM, weekday PM, and Saturday peak 15 hours, respectively.
+Note that the last two columns of these tables check for an increase in vehicle delay

-15 hours, respectively.
-Note that the last two columns of these tables check for an increase in vehicle delay 16 of more than 5 seconds between the no-action alternative and the action alternative; mitigation is only
+18 approach operates under LOS E or F under both alternatives.

-- approach operates under LOS E or F under both alternatives. - 19 5.2.6.5.1 Signalized Intersection Operations Analysis
+19 5.2.6.5.1 Signalized Intersection Operations Analysis